Have you switched on your Nespresso machine, like any other day, only suddenly discover that the milk frother is not frothing?

 - Contact cleaner spray.

 Start by switching off your machine and unplugging it (just to be safe).
-Turn the frother canister upside down and inspect both the connects on the canister and the base station.
+Turn the frother canister upside down and inspect both the connections on the canister and the base station.

 Rinse the soapy water off.
 Dry thoroughly and scrub again this time using alcohol.
 Once done, give a generous spray of contact cleaner spray.